 The Presbyterian Church in Rwanda was strongly centralized.
 However, in 2008, it started a decentralization process to give more responsibility to the parishes and encourage them to be more autonomous and self-sufficient.
 This process is still ongoing, as the coaching and support of the parishes is a long and complex task.
 Today EPR comprises seven presbyteries of Gitarama, Gisenyi, Kigali, Kirinda, Remera, Rubengera, and Zinga.
 They are located all around the country.
 The activities of Presbyteries are coordinated by the Office of the General Synod, which acts as the headquarters of the Church, located at Kiyovu/ Kigali.
 The Head Office is in charge of most of the administration and organization of the Church.
 The Church activities are coordinated through five departments: Church growth, Health, Education, Diaconia and Development, and Administration and Finance.

-The Presbyterian Church in Rwanda (EPR) in Commemoration of the Genocide against the Tutsi in 1994. · On 21st May
+Presbyterian Church in Rwanda (EPR) commemorated the 29th Anniversary of the Genocide against the Tutsi.
+The commemoration that takes places